-A trio of fine discs: Leonard Berstein’s music for solo piano, Charlie Chaplin’s songs, and Charles Hubert Hastings Parry’s trios.
+A trio of fine discs: Leonard Bernstein’s music for solo piano, Charlie Chaplin’s songs, and Charles Hubert Hastings Parry’s trios.

 If one genre of Leonard Bernstein’s music made out the best from last year’s celebration his 100th birthday, it was probably the composer’s piano music.
 No fewer than three complete traversals of this body of work appeared in 2018; at least two more are projected for 2019.
-The first of the latter (on Steinway and Sons) features pianist Michelle Tozzetti.
+The first of the latter (on Piano Classics) features pianist Michelle Tozzetti.

-Tozzetti’s performance is quite good.
-She gets the spiky first movement to dance and the second comes across with probing weight.
-Her articulations of the music’s rhythms and little figures – like the 32nd-note runs in the second movement — are always clean and Bernstein’s contrapuntal writing is well-voiced.
+Tozzetti’s performance is quite good. he gets the spiky first movement to dance and the second comes across with probing weight.
+His articulations of the music’s rhythms and little figures – like the 32nd-note runs in the second movement — are always clean and Bernstein’s contrapuntal writing is well-voiced.

 The remainder of the album (and Bernstein’s keyboard output) are miniatures.
 Tozzetti plays the four books of Anniversaries with spirit and technical assurance.
-She has lots of fun (or seems to) with the four Sabras — her take on the jokester, “Yosi,” is particularly whimsical.
-And her accounts of Bernstein’s Music for the Dance, a set of three short, early pieces are good-humored and jaunty.
+He has lots of fun (or seems to) with the four Sabras — his take on the jokester, “Yosi,” is particularly whimsical.
+And his accounts of Bernstein’s Music for the Dance, a set of three short, early pieces are good-humored and jaunty.

 In all, then, a strong, welcome addition to put on the shelf next to last year’s installments by Kate Mahan and Andrew Cooperstock.